Multi-Agent Workflows

 Final polished article

 Each agent receives the previous agent's output as its input message.
-This is fully deterministic — agents always execute in order.
+Execution is fully deterministic — agents always run in the order you specify.

 from sagewai.core.workflows import ParallelAgent